 What do you have inside the wallet that you bring when you head out?

 Do you have your credit/debit cards in it?
 Some cash?
 Your identity card and even some name cards?

-Similar to the wallet/purse we are familiar with, a cryptocurrency wallet contains cryptocurrencies that we own.
+Similar to the wallet/purse we are familiar with, a cryptocurrency wallet contains keys to the cryptocurrencies that we own.

 There are a few notable differences:

-#1 Only cryptocurrencies can be stored in a cryptocurrency wallet
+#1 Only keys of cryptocurrencies can be stored in a cryptocurrency wallet

 #2 Cryptocurrency wallets can be fully digital